IMR-2

-The IMR-2 is a Soviet and Russian tracked military engineering vehicle built on T-72 main battle tank chassis.
+The IMR-2 is a Soviet and Russian tracked military engineering vehicle built on the chassis of the T-72 main battle tank.
 IMR stands for Inzhenernaya Mashina Razgrazhdeniya (инженерная машина разграждения-2; ИМР-2), meaning "Clearing Engineering Vehicle".

-Development of the IMR-2 begun in 1970s and completed in 1980, while commercial production commenced in 1982.
-IMR-2 was developed to replace aging IMR which was built on the basis of T-54/55 tank.
-The IMR-2 combat engineering vehicle is in service with Russian Army and some foreign militaries.
-It took part in the Soviet-Afghan War, First Chechen War, Second Chechen War, Russian invasion of Ukraine and was in addition used in relief operations after the Chernobyl disaster.
+Development of the IMR-2 began in the 1970s and was completed in 1980.
+Series production commenced in 1982.
+The IMR-2 was developed to replace the aging IMR, which was built on the basis of the T-54/55 tank.
+It is in service with the Russian Army and some foreign militaries.
+It took part in the Soviet–Afghan War, First Chechen War, Second Chechen War, Russian invasion of Ukraine and was in addition used in relief operations after the Chernobyl disaster.

 Design

-IMR-2 was derived from the T-72 tank.
+The IMR-2 was derived from the chassis of the T-72 main battle tank.
 The turret of the T-72 was replaced with a new rotating multipurpose telescopic crane.
-The IMR-2 has a bulldozer blade fitted on the front of the hull, which has a V shape and a straight shape and a 200 – 250 m^{3}/h capacity.
+The IMR-2 has a bulldozer blade fitted on the front of the hull, which has a v-shape and a straight shape and a 200–250 m^{3}/h capacity.
 When not required, the blade is folded upwards.
 Stone barriers can be cleared at the rate of 280 to 350 meter an hour while trenches and tree barriers can be filled in at the rate of 350 to 400 m^{3}/h.

 A 12.7 mm NSVT machine gun is mounted on the crew operator/commander cabin, for the self-protection of the vehicle.

 Propulsion

 The IMR-2 is powered by a multi-fuel water-cooled diesel engine V-84Ms developing 840 hp, the same engine used in the T-72.
-The IMR-2 can run at a maximum road speed of 50 km/h with a maximum range of 500 km.
-The IMR-2 uses the same torsion bar suspension as the main battle tank T-72, which consists of six road wheels on each side.

-This combat engineering vehicle is operated by a 2-man crew.
+It can run at a maximum road speed of 50 km/h with a maximum range of 500 km.
+The IMR-2 uses the same torsion bar suspension as the T-72, which consists of six road wheels on each side.
+It is operated by a two-man crew.